synthetism/credential/README.md

 ## Architecture

-This library uses a **split architecture** that provides maximum flexibility:

 ### 1. **Base Types** (`types-base.ts`)
 Universal, stable, reusable types that work with any W3C-compatible system:
 - `IdentitySubject`, `AuthorizationSubject`, `AssetSubject`